lukka/CppBuildTasks/reference.md

        cmakeSettingsJsonPath: '$(Build.SourcesDirectory)/CMakeSettings.json'
        # [optional] specify the CMake binary directory, where build files are generated.
 By default it is `$(Build.ArtifactStagingDirectory)/<configuration name>` .
        buildDirectory: $(Build.ArtifactStagingDirectory)/tools/
-       # [optional] using VCPKG_ROOT env var, this will set the vcpkg's toolchain file and triplet.
+       # [optional] using RUNVCPKG_VCPKG_ROOT env var, this will set the vcpkg's toolchain file and triplet.
        useVcpkgToolchainFile: true
        # [optional] selects which configurations to build with a regular expression.
        configurationRegexFilter: 'Linux.*'
       # [optional] reuse the vcpkg toolchain file, default is false.
-If set to true, the VCPKG_ROOT environment variable set by the previous 'run-vcpkg' task will be used automatically to set the toolchain, unless the path is explicitly set in this 'run-cmake' task in 'cmakeToolchainPath'.
+If set to true, the RUNVCPKG_VCPKG_ROOT environment variable set by the previous 'run-vcpkg' task will be used automatically to set the toolchain, unless the path is explicitly set in this 'run-cmake' task in 'cmakeToolchainPath'.
       useVcpkgToolchainFile: true
-      # [optional] vcpkg default triplet, '$(VCPKG_TRIPLET)' by default, which is set by the run-vcpkg
+      # [optional] vcpkg default triplet, '$(RUNVCPKG_VCPKG_TRIPLET)' by default, which is set by the run-vcpkg
       # task.
       vcpkgTriplet: 'x64-linux'